GenSpectrum/cov-spectrum-docs/API.md

 ## Sequencing Intensity Through Time

 Returns the number of confirmed cases and the number of available sequences of a country.
+The number of cases is from the OWID dataset.

+Usually, `numberCases` should be larger than `numberSequenced` - but no guarantees!

 **Request:**